node-machine/rttc/README.md

 // => { firstName: 'string',  lastName: 'string', friends: ['string'] }
 ```

+This special example value is called an **exemplar**.

-> note that when inferring an array type, the first item of the example is used as a pattern- assuming homogeneity (i.e. that all items will look the same)
+> Note that when inferring the schema for an array in an exemplar, the array item is considered the _pattern_.
+It is used to indicate the expected type of each item in the array.
+Consequently, if an array in an exemplar has an item, that means it is homogeneous (i.e. all its items have the same schema).

-You can do this with anything-- here's a more advanced version to show what I mean:
+You can use exemplars to specify just about any type-- here's a more advanced schema to show what I mean:

 ```javascript
 rttc.infer([{ upstream: '===', fieldName: 'photos', files: [{getFile: '->', fileName: 'whatever', numBytes: 34353, meta: '*' }] }]);
 // =>